Cosemuckel/Gish/README.md

 # Gish
-A interpreted programming language with word based syntax.
+A interpreted programming language with word based syntax.</br>
+I am still working on this, it is far from done.
+I created this language to be more beginner friendly and easy to read.
+The documentation is also currently not completely up to date.

 ## 1. Installation
 Download the build [here](https://github.com/Cosemuckel/Gish/releases/tag/Interpreter) and run it.